Center for the Advanced Study of Human Paleobiology

-Housed within the George Washington University's Department of Anthropology, the Center for the Advanced Study of Human Paleobiology (CASHP) brings together researchers to advance our understanding of human evolution.
+Housed within the George Washington University's Department of Anthropology, the Center for the Advanced Study of Human Paleobiology (CASHP) brings together researchers to advance our understanding of human evolution and primate biology.
+CASHP's programs are rooted in the belief that investigating human origins requires interdisciplinary collaboration within inclusive intellectual communities of scholars representing diverse backgrounds, experiences, and perspectives.

-Our work draws on expertise across the scientific disciplines, including archaeology, genetics, primate behavioral biology, neuroscience, and paleoanthropology, to answer key research questions: Where did humans come from?
-How did our ancestors adapt and change their behaviors in response to major environmental events?
+Our work draws on expertise across the scientific disciplines, including archaeology, genetics, primate behavioral biology, social psychology, developmental biology, neuroscience, and paleoanthropology.

 CASHP’s scholars are internationally recognized for their breakthroughs in the laboratory and at field sites around the world.
 They also teach and collaborate with students pursuing a Bachelor of Science in Biological Anthropology, Master of Science in Human Paleobiology or a Doctorate in Human Paleobiology.

 CASHP at a Glance